nguyen-michael/corn-notes/brainstorm/routing-bs.md

 - Create New Question: (needs note ID), Immediately assign to current note.
 Ideally, questions are created only when a notes page is active.
 Respond with question ID

-- Update Notes:
+- Update Note's fields:

-- Update Question:
+- Update Question's fields:

+- Add Question to Note:

+- Stretch: Deletions: Think about "cascading" middle ware.